Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-ios.md

 ==============================================================================

 Windows:
-	Full-size, single window applications only.
-You cannot create multi-window SDL applications for iPhone OS.
-The application window will fill the display, though you have the option of turning on or off the menu-bar (pass SDL_CreateWindow() the flag SDL_WINDOW_BORDERLESS).
+	Full-size, single GameWindow applications only.
+You cannot create multi-GameWindow SDL applications for iPhone OS.
+The application GameWindow will fill the display, though you have the option of turning on or off the menu-bar (pass SDL_CreateWindow() the flag SDL_WINDOW_BORDERLESS).

 Textures:
 	The optimal texture formats on iOS are SDL_PIXELFORMAT_ABGR8888, SDL_PIXELFORMAT_ABGR8888, SDL_PIXELFORMAT_BGR888, and SDL_PIXELFORMAT_RGB24 pixel formats.